wp-plugins/stafflist/readme.txt

 1. Install StaffList either via the WordPress.org plugin directory, or by uploading the files to your server (in the `/wp-content/plugins/` directory).
 1. Activate the plugin.
 1. Create a staff record (or as many as you need)
-1. Insert the staff directory into your page template with <?php new stafflist(); ?>
+1. Insert the staff directory into your page template with &lt;?php new stafflist(); ?&gt;

 == Screenshots ==

 1. The frontend staff directory
 2. The backend directory manager
+3. Example of a directory search

 == Frequently Asked Questions ==